hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/literals.md

 So, which one is it?

-Well, the rule of thumb seems to be to use literal scalars when the possible values is very limited.
+Well, the rule of thumb seems to be to use literal scalars when the range of possible values is very, very limited.
 For example, when querying against a `status` column that has few possible values.
 Boolean ones are great candidates since they can have two values (or three if we include null).

 This seems to be the case for partial indexes as well since they are quite fit for this strategy.
 For example, consider the following indexes: